Skip to main content

 Technical Analysis

-CVE-2025-32990 is a heap-based buffer overflow vulnerability identified in the GnuTLS library, specifically within the certtool utility's template parsing logic on Red Hat Enterprise Linux 10.
-The flaw arises due to an off-by-one error when certtool reads certain settings from a template file, which leads to an out-of-bounds NULL pointer write.
-This memory corruption can cause the certtool utility, and potentially the entire system, to crash, resulting in a denial-of-service (DoS) condition.
-The vulnerability does not require authentication or user interaction to be exploited, and it can be triggered remotely if an attacker can supply a crafted template file to the certtool utility.
-However, the impact is limited to integrity and availability, as there is no indication of confidentiality compromise.
-The CVSS v3.1 score of 6.5 (medium severity) reflects the network attack vector, low attack complexity, no privileges required, no user interaction, unchanged scope, no confidentiality impact, low integrity impact, and low availability impact.
-There are no known exploits in the wild at the time of publication, and no patches have been linked yet.
-The vulnerability affects Red Hat Enterprise Linux 10 installations that use the vulnerable version of GnuTLS and the certtool utility, which is commonly employed for certificate management tasks in enterprise environments.
+CVE-2025-32990 is a heap-based buffer overflow vulnerability identified in the GnuTLS software, specifically within the certtool utility's template parsing logic.
+The flaw is an off-by-one error that occurs when certtool reads certain settings from a template file.
+This vulnerability allows an attacker to perform an out-of-bounds NULL pointer write on the heap, leading to memory corruption.
+The corrupted memory state can cause the certtool utility, and potentially the entire system, to crash, resulting in a denial-of-service (DoS) condition.
+The vulnerability does not require any privileges or user interaction to be exploited, and it can be triggered remotely if an attacker can supply a crafted template file to the certtool utility.
+The CVSS v3.1 base score is 6.5, reflecting a medium severity level, with the vector indicating network attack vector (AV:N), low attack complexity (AC:L), no privileges required (PR:N), no user interaction (UI:N), unchanged scope (S:U), no confidentiality impact (C:N), limited integrity impact (I:L), and limited availability impact (A:L).
+This vulnerability affects Red Hat Enterprise Linux 10, which bundles GnuTLS and its certtool utility.
+Although no known exploits are currently in the wild, the vulnerability's nature suggests that an attacker could cause service disruption or crash critical services relying on certtool, especially in automated certificate management or renewal processes.
+The heap-based buffer overflow could also potentially be leveraged for further exploitation, though no direct evidence of code execution is indicated in the current description.

 Potential Impact